 But the reality is that these costs can weigh heavily on your savings, and their unpredictable nature can make them more severe if you’re unprepared.

 Even if you do qualify, Medicare pays 100% of the cost only for the first 20 days.
-After that, you’re responsible for a copayment of $157.50 per day in 2015, according to the Department of Health and Human Services.
+After that, you’re responsible for a copayment per day.

 The rub, however, is weighing the cost of monthly premiums against the span of the policy’s payment, or in other words, whether you should pay less for longer, says Shearman.